anitkhan233/MyUniversityMVCAssignmentWeek2/Readme.txt

 Data has been stored and retrieved from database "MyUniversityMVCAssignmentWeek2Database".

+The Database "MyUniversityMVCAssignmentWeek2Database.mdf" has been added to the repository.

-Please see the screenshot showing database tables and running snapshot of the program
+Please see the screenshot "Running Picture StudentCourseUnitTeacherViewModels.jpeg" showing database tables and running snapshot of the program